LeoDPlouc/Quaver/README.md

 - Music player
 - Visualisation of your library, songs, albums, artists
 - Like/dislike songs
+- Automatic fetching of album covers

 ### Planned Features
-- Automatic fetching of album covers
 - Automatic fetching of songs metadata
-- Import folder and upload from the frontend
+- Upload from the frontend
 - Automatic update of the metadatas
 - Research songs in the frontend
 - And more...